UK households wasting energy, Citizens Advice finds

 If you lower your thermostat by just one degree, you could save at least £80 every year and reduce your CO2 emissions by 320 kg.
 If everyone does the same, UK households will save £800m and stop us adding another 3.3 million tonnes of carbon to the atmosphere annually.

-Every time a bulb goes pop you could replace it with an LED one and you’ll soon have an all-LED lighting system.
+Every time a light bulb goes pop you could replace it with an LED one and you’ll soon have an all-LED lighting system.
 In an average household you can expect another saving on your bills of around £35 a year.

 An LED-only UK would see households spending £230m less on their energy bills and prevent 430,000 tonnes of CO2 emissions annually.
 Of course, turning off lights when you’re not using them is also a way to save money, doing this could save you at least £14 every year.